dankitch/active-directory-test-domain/README.md

 ## Introduction

 This Terraform configuration is designed to quickly spin up a test Active Directory domain.
-It automates the creation of the necessary resources in Azure, including a virtual network, relative subnets, a single DC, Win11 client (optional), Firewall, NAT Gateway, Bastion, to provide a fully functional Active Directory environment for testing and development purposes.
+It automates the creation of the necessary resources in Azure, including a virtual network, relative subnets, a single DC, Win11 client (optional), Firewall, NAT Gateway, Bastion, all to provide a fully functional Active Directory environment for testing and development purposes.

 Outbound internet connectivity is designed based on this tutorial: https://learn.microsoft.com/en-us/azure/nat-gateway/tutorial-hub-spoke-nat-firewall